 Chapter 4 – Welcome to The Fontainebleau

-I peered into the lobby through the glazing panel and spotted my mother as elegant as ever, standing behind the desk tapping exasperatedly on a calculator.
+I peered into the lobby through the glazing panel and spotted my mother as elegant as ever, standing behind the desk tapping on a calculator.
 My grandfather’s picture hung on the wall behind her.
 It was askew, a classic sign it had been mounted by my dad.

 I entered and she looked up.